maxzheng/localconfig/docs/README.rst

     pip install localconfig

-Let's say we have a script named 'program' with the following config in ~/.config/program:
+Let's say we have a script named `program` with the following config in `~/.config/program`:

 .. code-block:: ini